schooltool-project/schooltool-book/source/groups.rst

    .. image:: images/groups-2.png

-Check the green + icon next to "Sally Brown":
+Click on the green plus (+) icon next to "Sally Brown":

    .. image:: images/groups-3.png

-Then **Done** to get back to the main page for the group.
+Then click **Done** to get back to the main page for the group.

 Next we will import a list of group members.
 Click **Import:  Import Members CSV**.
 This form accepts a simple list of person ID's to be *added* to the group.
-That is, people not in the list are not *removed* from the existing group membership.
+That is, current group members who are not in the list are not *removed* from the existing group membership.
 You may create a text file and upload it, or simply type or copy/paste the ID's into the textbox provided:

    .. image:: images/groups-4.png